Components

 As a general pattern, articles are not included in the action name.
 For example, instead of "Create a Post", use "Create Post".

-Use @pipedream/platform axios for all HTTP requests
+Use @pipedream/platform axios for all HTTP Requests

 By default, the standard axios package doesn't return useful debugging data to the user when it throws errors on HTTP 4XX and 5XX status codes.
 This makes it hard for the user to troubleshoot the issue.